Josh Norman

-Joshua Ricardo Norman (born December 15, 1987) is an American professional football cornerback.
+Joshua Ricardo Norman (born December 15, 1987) is an American former professional football cornerback who played in the National Football League (NFL).
 He played college football for the Coastal Carolina Chanticleers and was selected by the Carolina Panthers in the fifth round of the 2012 NFL draft.
 Norman has also played for the Washington Redskins, Buffalo Bills, and San Francisco 49ers, and was once considered to be among the best cornerbacks in the NFL.
 He also participated in the celebrity dancing competition show Dancing with the Stars, finishing as the runner-up of its 26th season in 2018.

 Early life

-Norman attended Greenwood High School, where he was a teammate of other future NFL players in Armanti Edwards and D. J. Swearinger.
+Norman attended Greenwood High School in Greenwood, South Carolina where he was a teammate of other future NFL players in Armanti Edwards and D. J. Swearinger.
 In 2006, Norman was the only two-way player on his high school team that won the South Carolina State Championship.
 He was named an All-State football player and was selected to participate in the North-South All-Star Game.
 He was also named to the All-Lakeland Region 4A on offense and also participated in basketball, baseball, and track throughout high school.
 Despite all that, Norman received no scholarship offers from any Division I schools.